|About LRA||Featured News||News Emails and Loughton Life||About Loughton||About Local Councils||How to report a local problem||Contact Us|

 television and advertising businesses.
 In his free time, he enjoys

 David Linnell is a member of the Executive Committee and was LRA County Cllr for Loughton St Mary's from 2001 to 2005.
 He also organises LRA's responses to local planning applications and edits LRA’s email bulletins of local news and events for members.
 Before retirement, he worked as an Actuary for the Prudential, a Director of the Insurance Ombudsman Bureau and a member of the Council of the Institute of Actuaries.
 He was also a Governor of Roding Valley High School for seven years.
-His interests are walking, travel, food and drink, reading, classical music, theatre, opera and tennis.
+His interests are walking, travel, food and drink, reading, classical music, theatre and opera.

 John Mahoney is a Town Cllr for Broadway ward.
 He is life-long resident of Loughton.
 He went to St John Fisher Primary School and grew up appreciating our town and its community.
 He has been involved with Scouts, the CAB and was Secretary of Loughton Club.
 He’s now resident manager of the Lopping Hall in the High Road, where he meets many local groups.
 For 20 years, he worked in the Insurance industry.
 He is also a lay member of a School Admissions Appeal Panel.